-Design configuration for a modular, scalable, integrated retrofitting concept for Positive Energy Mid- & Highrise Buildings embedded in a green neighborhood in Utrecht.
-Deliverable D4.2: Design configuration for a modular, scalable, integrated retrofitting concept for Positive Energy Mid-& Highrise Buildings embedded in a green neighbourhood in Utrecht.
-First version delivered in M12 and updated in M24 and M36.
+Design configuration for a modular, scalable, integrated retrofitting concept for Positive Energy Mid- & Highrise Buildings embedded in a green neighbourhood in Utrecht.

+Deliverable D4.2: Design configuration for a modular, scalable, integrated retrofitting concept for Positive Energy Mid- & Highrise Buildings embedded in a green neighbourhood in Utrecht.
+First version delivered in M12 and to be updated in M24 and M45.

 The Dutch demo in Utrecht includes the areas of Kanaleneiland, Rooseveltlaan and Alexander de Grotelaan.
 Building types are Bredero and Intervam, and two developers Bo-Ex (renovating two building types Bredero and Intervam) and Woonin (renovating an Intervam building type).
-In total, six apartment buildings are renovated into Nearly Zero Energy Buildings (NZEB) and four apartment buildings to become Positive Energy Buildings (PEB).
+In total, six apartment buildings are renovated into Nearly Zero Energy Buildings nZEB) and four apartment buildings to become Positive Energy Buildings (PEB).
 The interventions addressing energy transition are crucial today, as they improve housing sustainability.
 However, challenges like rising energy costs, housing affordability, raise of construction costs, and home overheating delay progress.
-Here, the Inside-Out system stands out, by being an integrated solution of modular building components that overcome these obstacles, aiming to revolutionise the design and construction process to accelerate sustainability improvements.
-Architectural Qualities - Innovative elements are included in the plug-n-play integration of PV components in façade roof, balcony, railing, and balustrade building components - PV panels that give a clear structure inspired by the architectural character of 1960s.
+Here, the Inside-Out system stands out, by being an integrated solution of modular building components that overcome these obstacles, aiming to revolutionise the design and construction process to accelerate sustainability of the self and zui improvements.

+- Innovative elements are included in the plug-n-play integration of PV components in façade roof, balcony, railing, and balustrade building components - PV panels that give a clear structure inspired by the architectural character of 1960s.

-- PV installation save costs, reduce inconvenience, and distribute power more fairly among tenants. - Minimal inconvenience for residents while renovating. - All consumption is monitored according to the applicable requirements and can be viewed by residents. - Standardisation and flexibility of the interface connecting above modules that offer a higher adaptation potential in full life cycle and create less waste trough net assembly. - Collective heat pumps, buffer vessels, BA/BIPV panels, insulation system. - Heat recovery for LT heating and ventilation, DC-ready cabling and (BA/BIPV) panels
+- PV installation save costs, reduce inconvenience, and distribute power more fairly among tenants. - Minimal inconvenience for residents while renovating. . - DSERVECHT All consumption is monitored according to the applicable requirements and can be viewed by residents.

+Standardisation and flexibility of the interface connecting above modules that offer a higher adaptation potential in full life cycle and create less waste trough net assembly.